 the athletes routinely dying on the playing field?

-Horseracing a sport?
-If not for the gravity involved, it would be absurd.
+A sport?
+If not for the gravity involved, ‘twould be absurd.
 No, horseracing is but exploitation of a weaker species for among the most shameful of reasons – $2 bets.
 To those who sustain this sordid business, we say: Slake those gambling urges with decidedly inanimate slots and scratch-offs; leave the horses out of it.
 To those who trade in equines in the pursuit of cash and fleeting glory, we say: Find a commodity that doesn’t bleed; take up a hobby that can’t cry out in pain.
+Enough.
+Enough.